bxdoan/bxdoan/README.md

 <div align="center">

-> It’s not always possible to do what we want to do, but it’s important to believe in something before you actually do it.
+> Definiteness of purpose is the starting point of all achievement.

-> — Might Guy —
+> — W. Clement Stone —

 </div>